- Researchers have unveiled a new technique using ultrasound to treat prostate cancer.

 “The ability to preserve the prostate and ‘plumbing,’ as it were, avoids issues like incontinency and potency that is generally associated with surgery,” he added.
 “The TULSA study that is being presented is important as it outlines the feasibility for utilizing ultrasound for treating the prostate.
 Until now, it was thought that entire prostate ultrasound treatment would be associated with universal impotence and urinary bother.”

 Follow-up studies are planned to further demonstrate the efficacy of TULSA.

 The treatment is already approved for clinical use in Europe.
 It could eventually get approval in the United States as well.

 Researchers have received 510(k) clearance from the U.S. Food and Drug Administration — essentially permission to demonstrate that their device can be safely and effectively used in clinical practice.

 Potters cautioned that more research is necessary, but he expressed optimism for the future of TULSA.

 “This preliminary study begins to make a science out of ultrasound delivery to avoid toxicity and potentially show favorable cancer control,” he said.
 “Additional work is needed to validate these results and to assess longer term tumor control.
 But with careful study, it may be that ultrasound becomes an option for men to avoid radical surgery for prostate cancer.”

-The research is seen as crucial since prostate cancer is the second most common cancer in men in the United States.
+The research is seen as crucial since prostate cancer is the

 More than 170,000 new cases are expected to be diagnosed this year with more than 31,000 men dying from the disease.